 It’s the longest continuous time I’ve spent at home in twenty years.

-I’ve always wanted to be more involved within my community and for all the pandemics’ negatives, home time was a huge win for this guy.
+I’ve always wanted to be more involved within my community, and for all the pandemics’ negatives, home time was a massive win for this guy.
 There was also an abundance of opportunities to get involved.
-Almost overnight video production and livestreaming content became an essential tool for everyone.
+Almost overnight, video production and livestreaming content became an essential tool for everyone.

 We were all forced into ZOOMing, so what exactly does a magician do without an audience?

 Last year was content crazy.
 There were many virtual events and projects (too many?)
-In addition to celebrating over 100 episodes of Magicians Talking Magic Podcast with Graeme Reed, here are three unique projects that I thought might interest you.
+In addition to celebrating over 100 Magicians Talking Magic Podcast episodes Magicians Talking Magic Podcast with Graeme Reed, here are three unique projects that I thought might interest you.

 My township in Ontario is geographically unique.
-There’s a Grand River running through it and limestone cliffs that converge into this stunning gorge.
+A Grand River runs.
+Through it, limestone cliffs converge into this stunning gorge.
 Mother nature was kind to Elora & Fergus.